sgappsio/sgapps-server/readme.md

 A network solution for web applications.

-> > > Since this application is fully compatible with nodejs-mvc, I decided to replace nodejs-mvc with this new approach.
+> Since this application is fully compatible with nodejs-mvc, I decided to replace nodejs-mvc with this new approach.
-> > > SGApps Server is completely new solution, that will be improved continuously thats why I will work on this project instead of nodejs-mvc
+> SGApps Server is completely new solution, that will be improved continuously thats why I will work on this project instead of nodejs-mvc
-> > >
+>
-> > > by _Sergiu Gordienco &lt; sergiu.gordienco@sgapps.io >_
+> by _Sergiu Gordienco &lt; sergiu.gordienco@sgapps.io >_

+# Features

+-   🚀 Much Faster with common used Interface
+-   💻 Pretty Logger Integrated
+-   🏗️ AccessLogs ( Combined )
+    -   📈 GoAccess Statistics Support ( v1.5.6 )
+    -   📈 AWSTats Statistics Support
+-   📑 TypeScript Typings ( Intellisense Support )
+-   📚 support with MVC Framework

 ## Authors